 C++ concepts: PODType

 Specifies that the type is POD (Plain Old Data) type.
-This means the type is compatible with the types used in the C programming language, can be manipulated using C library functions: it can be created with std::malloc, it can be copied with std::memmove, etc, and can be exchanged with C libraries directly, in its binary form.
+This means the type is compatible with the types used in the C programming language, that is, can be exchanged with C libraries directly, in its binary form.

 Note, that the standard doesn't define a named requirement or concept with this name.
 This is a type category defined by the core language.
 It is included here as concept only for consistency.